Roustalski/modern-monetary-theory/README.md

-# modern-monetary-theory
+# Modern Monetary Theory (MMT)

-Modern Monetary Theory (MMT) argues that sovereign governments issuing their own currency aren’t financially constrained like households.
-They can spend to achieve full employment without worrying about deficits, as they can create money.
-The main limit is inflation, not solvency, so managing spending to prevent excessive inflation is essential.
+Modern Monetary Theory (MMT) is an economic framework that redefines the way sovereign governments view fiscal policy, debt, and money creation.
+It argues that a government that issues its own currency, like the U.S. with the dollar, is not financially constrained in the same way as a household or business.
+MMT suggests that such governments can spend freely to achieve full employment and other economic goals without worrying about deficits, as they can always create more money.
+The primary limit, according to MMT, is inflation, not solvency, which means that careful management is needed to avoid excessive spending that could drive up prices.